HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ![image](./images/overview_llm_has.jpg)

-😊 Feel free to star and fork [this repository](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) to follow the latest updates, and let us know if you have any suggestions, comments, or recommended papers and resources!
+Feel free to ⭐ and fork [this repository](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) to follow the latest updates.
+Let us know if you have any suggestions, recommended papers and resources!
 We’ll keep adding new papers and resources here.

 <!-- omit in toc -->